 So that’s a use for the leaves and the stalk which just leaves the beautiful cauliflower florets and these will be perfect in this recipe for mushroom and cauliflower rigaton

 The key to success of this recipe is in the way the cauliflower florets are cooked.
 First up they need to be blanched – to do this, simply add them to boiling water for around three minutes, then cool them under running cold water.
 Once cooled drain them and then you have blanched florets.
 At this stage they will be crisp and tender.
 So next up we want to brown them to intensify the flavour, so heat a large frying pan, add oil, garlic and the cauliflower and cook for 4-5 minutes or until brown.
 Then add some diced mushrooms and brown these too.

 Cook the pasta at any time and set aside.
 Now that’s all the hard bits done, all that’s left to do is make the cheese sauce using MAGGI Cheese Sauce Then mix everything together in the pan, top with parmesan and serve.

 So tasty even the carnivores will love it.

 Heat oil in a large frying pan, add garlic and cauliflower, fry for 4-5 minutes or until brown, then add mushrooms and fry further 2 minutes.

 Meanwhile cook pasta according pack instructions.
 Drain

-Add 2 packets of MAGGI Tasty Cheese Sauce to a large jug, add boiling water and mix with a fork until smooth, add milk with mixing.
+Add both MAGGI Cheese Sauce packets to a large jug, add boiling water and mix with a fork until smooth, add milk with mixing.

 Pour cheese sauce mix into frying pan, bring to the boil stir through pasta, serve.